What are the most important things to know about Kaletra?

 What is Kaletra?

-Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children 14 days of age and older.
+Kaletra is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and children.
 Kaletra is always used in combination with other HIV medicines.

 Kaletra contains two different medicines: lopinavir and ritonavir.